 - $100 donation - $20 return = $80 deduction

-TurboTax Tip: If you make a deduction worth more than $75, the nonprofit must give you a written statement telling you the value of what you received in return and reminding you that you can't deduct that portion of your contribution.
+If you make a deduction worth more than $75, the nonprofit is required to give you a written statement telling you the value of what you received in return and reminding you that you can't deduct that portion of your contribution.

 As for another popular donation claimed by taxpayers for school athletic events: There's also a special rule limiting the deduction to 80% of its value if you’re donating to colleges and universities and receiving the right to buy tickets to school athletic events.

 Are GoFundMe donations tax-deductible?

 If you make donations through a personal GoFundMe campaign instead of an official charity’s fundraising efforts, these donations are generally considered to be personal gifts that aren’t likely to be tax-deductible.

 Do I have to pay taxes on GoFundMe money I receive as a recipient?

 If you or someone you know established a personal GoFundMe campaign in your name and it resulted in gifts from other people or organizations, you’re likely able to consider these as personal gifts subject to gift tax laws.

 If you provided something of value in return for the donations, these can then be considered taxable.
 If you raise money through a crowdfunding campaign and the donor receives something of value, this can be construed as a sale and the net proceeds considered profits taxed as personal income.
 Likewise, if an employer donates to a crowdfunding campaign meant to help an employee, contractor or other entity engaged in work-for-hire, these contributions must be added to the recipient’s gross income as these aren’t considered donations.